Who needs AML/CFT training?

 Who can provide AML/CFT training?

-The FIU conduct outreach and awareness seminars for our Supervised Entities at least once monthly.
+The FIUTT conducts outreach and awareness seminars for our Supervised Entities at least once monthly.
 These sessions are usually sector specific except where a session is conducted for all sectors.

-It should be noted FIU outreach seminars should not be deemed AML/CFT training.
+It should be noted FIUTT outreach seminars should not be deemed AML/CFT training.
 The content of our seminars focus on:

 - General awareness of legal obligations;

-- How to report effectively to the FIU;
+- How to report effectively to the FIUTT;